 Comparison of Employee Financial Security

-4. UK Employees: Use the NHS for primary and hospital care at no point of service charge; private insurance is optional and used mainly for faster elective care.
+- UK Employees: NHS covers everything at no point-of-service charge.
+Private insurance is optional — mostly for faster elective care.

 Compliance and Administrative Complexity